dini-5002/Grammar_check/README.md

 ## Features
 - Grammar Correction: Automatically detects and corrects grammatical errors, including spelling and punctuation issues, using fine-tuned transformer models.
 - Tone Analysis: Analyzes the tone of the text and provides a bar graph visualization to represent emotional sentiment, uses a pretrained model.
+- Vocabulary Enhancement: Enhances the vocabulary of a given text by replacing common words with their contextual synonyms.

 ## Interface